-Shooting reported outside Connecticut courthouse
+4 people shot outside Connecticut courthouse

+There is no active shooter and the shooting is not thought to be random, she said.

-No additional information was released by authorities.
+There was no word on arrests.
+No additional information was available.

 “One car just pulled up to another car and started firing.
 It was crazy.
-It was insane,” said Dave Simons, a bail bondsman and eyewitness to the shooting told the newspaper.
+It was insane,” said Dave Simons, a bail bondsman and eyewitness to the shooting told the Connecticut Post.

 Sign up for Daily Newsletters